Rates of convergence for nonparametric estimation of singular distributions using generative adversarial networks: Introduction

-Another notable difference lies in the discriminator architectures.
-While the discriminator architecture in literature depends solely on the evaluation metric ($L^1$-Wasserstein in our case), in our approach, it depends on the generator architecture as well.
-Although state-of-the-art GAN architectures such as progressive and style GANs are too complicated to render them theoretically tractable, it is crucial for the success of these procedures that discriminator architectures have pretty similar structures to the generator architectures.
+Another notable technique in the proof of Theorem \ref{thm:rate-composition} lies in the construction of the discriminator class.
+In the literature, the function class for the discriminator is identical to the function class defining the evaluation metric.
+In case of the $L^1$-Wasserstein, for example, it is the class $\cF_{\rm Lip}$ of every function with Lipschitz constant bounded by one.
+In particular, the discriminator class depends solely on the evaluation metric.
+On the other hand, the discriminator class in our proof depends not only on the evaluation metric but on the generator architecture.
+Although state-of-the-art GAN architectures such as progressive GAN \citep{karras2018progressive} and StyleGAN \citep{karras2019style} are too complicated to render them theoretically tractable, it is crucial for the success of these procedures that discriminator architectures have similar structures to the generator architectures.

 In the proof of Theorem \ref{thm:rate-composition}, we carefully construct the discriminator class using the generator class.
 In particular, the discriminator class is constructed so that its complexity, expressed through the metric entropy, is of the same order as that of the generator class.
-Consequently, the discriminator can become a much smaller class than the set of every function with the Lipschitz constant bounded by one.
-This reduction can significantly improve the rate; see the discussion after Theorem \ref{thm:rate-general}.
+Consequently, the discriminator class becomes a much smaller class than $\cF_{\rm Lip}$, which is the one considered in the literature for obtaining a Wasserstein rate.
+By reducing the complexity of the discriminator class, we can significantly improve the convergence rate.